-Whether you call it a price reduction, an improvement, or an adjustment, nobody wants to hear about lowering prices except a buyer.
-In a buyer's market or a slow period, it's not unusual for sellers to point fingers at agents, and for agents to point fingers at sellers' unrealistic expectations for a price.
+Whether you call it a "price reduction," an "improvement," or an "adjustment," nobody wants to hear about lowering prices except a buyer.
+In a buyer's market or a slow period, it's not unusual for sellers to point fingers at agents, or for agents to point fingers at sellers' unrealistic expectations for a price.

 Still, there are some times when lowering your asking price is the right move.
 Before you do, there are a few questions to ask yourself so you can determine your home-price-reduction strategy.

 - If you are trying to sell in a buyer's market, it may be wiser to take your home off the market for a while rather than lower the price.

 - Aim for no more than one price reduction, or buyers may think there is something wrong with the home.